skinnytwinvale/HTML-Practice/README.md

 To bring up the basic structure of the HTML page, type in the ! and press enter and it should come up automatically.

+Notice that sometimes elements are nested inside of other elements. meta and title are inside of head, h1 is inside of body, and everything is inside of html.
+These are commonly referred to in the language of parents and children: we say that the h1 element is a child of the body element, for example, and that the body element is the parent of the h1 element.
+Elements with the same parent are called siblings; the meta and title tags are siblings in the document above.
+In fact, you can think of the entire structure of an HTML document in terms of these relationships.
+From this perspective, the document looks like a tree, with parent nodes higher up on the tree, and child nodes down below.

 Link to my HTML page: http://127.0.0.1:5500/my_first_html_page.html